ngandrass/moodle-quiz_archiver/README.md

    from the `Quiz Archiver` page using the `Download archive` button.

 Created archives can be deleted by clicking the `Delete archive` button.

+If you encounter permission errors, ensure that the user has the required (Capabilities)[#capabilities] assigned.

 ## Screenshots